 Leicester train station is a 10-15 minute walk from the University and accessible by many bus routes.
 There are links with major cities across the country, making it easy to travel.
 The journey to London takes as little as 70 minutes.

-Our accommodation has a large amount of bike racks.
+Our accommodation has a large number of bike racks.
 You are advised to bring a strong lock and take out insurance.
 Remember to register your student ID with the security lodge on campus so that you can take advantage of the underground bike store beneath the library.
 The easiest route is to follow the cycle lanes via London Road.
 The council have even created a dedicated cycle highway into the City Centre, free of other vehicles!

 Take a look at our handy tips to keeping your bike safe at uni!

 Leicester has numerous taxi companies, including a black cab service.
 Uber also operates in Leicester.
 When using services such as Uber, make sure you get in the right car.
-Before you get in the car, check that license plate, driver photo, and driver name all match what’s listed in the app.
+Before you get in the car, check that the license plate, driver photo, and driver name all match what’s listed in the app.
 Uber rides can only be requested through the app, so never get in a car with a driver who claims to be with Uber and offers a ride.

-Never use an unlicensed taxi and make sure to wait in a group in well lit areas.
+Never use an unlicensed taxi and make sure to wait in a group in well-lit areas.

 Walking from the accommodation in The Village to the main campus takes 30-40 minutes.
-The City sites are around 10 minutes walk from campus.
+The City sites are around a 10-minute walk from campus.
 The routes from the campus to all the accommodation sites are well-lit and are generally quite safe areas.
 We recommend all students download the SafeZone app, which you can use to alert security to your location if you're walking back alone and have quick access to emergency alert and first aid tools.

-There's a pedestrian only walking route called 'New Walk' which runs from the university campus to the city centre to make it easy to get into Leicester.
+There's a pedestrian-only walking route called 'New Walk' which runs from the university campus to the city centre to make it easy to get into Leicester.
 This takes about 20 minutes.